-The personal computer boom had reached its peak in 1983.
+The personal computer boom reached its peak in 1983.

 I met a New York literary book agent named John Brockman.
-John took one look at my record of accomplishment and said: “Mitchell, all the big New York fiction publishers want to jump on the computer book bandwagon.
+John looked at my accomplishment record and said: “Mitchell, all the big New York fiction publishers want to jump on the computer book bandwagon.
 I can make you a rich man.”
-John exuded confidence and was a consummate deal-maker.
+John exuded confidence and was a consummate dealmaker.
 “Mitch, everything is image in this business,” John told me.
-So I got together all my authors, took a photo, and hired a friend to make me a brochure that showed off all our titles.
-John’s plan was to conduct an auction, sending out the brochure and copies of my books and giving publishers 24 hours to make their bids.

-Yet the entire process was preempted by a publisher called New American Library who begged John to postpone the auction and cut a deal.
-In less than a single month, he proffered me a 15-book contract accompanied by a $1,000,000 advance.
+Yet the entire process was preempted by a publisher called New American Library, who begged John to postpone the auction and cut a deal.
+In less than a month, he proffered me a 15-book contract accompanied by a $1,000,000 advance.

 Bang!
 Overnight I had to hunt and secure office space, hire editors, select managers, and arrange for typesetters.

-There exists a peculiar kind of heaven where one’s head is capped by a halo, while one’s knuckles go white with fear.
+There exists a particular kind of heaven where a halo caps one's head while one's knuckles go white with fear.
 Great fortune had walked up to me and pumped my hand.
 I was scared to death.
 One of the best things to emerge from this project?
 The relationships I forged with several of my authors, who subsequently joined ranks with me as employees.
 One writer stands out in particular–Robert Lafore–author of Assembly Language Primer.
-I was a fortunate witness to Robert’s career trajectory as he fired off numerous best sellers.
-He set a high standard for my own career efforts.
+I was a fortunate witness to Robert's career trajectory as he fired off numerous best sellers.
+He set a high standard for my career efforts.